perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ![Match regex](https://docs.perfana.io/docs/images/match-regex.png)

-* **Service Level Objective**: the requirment to check
+* **Service Level Objective**: the Service Level Objective to check
-* **Comparison**: the allowed deviation between test run
+* **Comparison**: the allowed deviation between test runs
 * **Update existing test runs**: if checked, the checks will be evaluated for all existing test runs with matching `System under test`, `Test environment` and `Workload` properties.

-### Edit key metric
+### Edit Service Level Indicator
 {: .no_toc }

-A key metric can be edited by clicking the `pencil` icon in the row.
+A Service Level Indicator can be edited by clicking the `pencil` icon in the row.

 If `Service Level Indicators` have been configured via [profiles](https://docs.perfana.io/docs/administration/administration.html#profiles-configuration) they can't be edited or removed.
 These `Service Level Indicators` will display the originating `profile` in the last column of the table.
-The only property that can be edited for these keys metrics is the `Only apply to metrics matching regex pattern` property
+The only property that can be edited for these Service Level Indicators is the `Only apply to metrics matching regex pattern` property

 ### Regular expression helper
 {: .no_toc }